hapax/hapax.github.io/assets/reality.md

 There's another important lesson here: the pebbles and shells give us hints about the nature of the ocean, since that's where they come from.
-It might lie undiscovered in its unfathomable depths before us, but it scatters its clues on the shore.
+It might lie undiscovered in all its unfathomable depth before us, but it scatters its clues on the shore.
 So, before we wade in and risk drowning, we really should start with the pebbles and shells, the small questions, like: why does an apple